CRBS/Panfish/design/FunctionalSpec.md

 Beauford is a bioinformatics developer in a small lab.
 Catching a glimpse of Beauford would not lend one to think of him in the software field.
-His six foot four frame complete hands like gorillas, and a beard that would put the Brawny man to shame leads one to believe his chosen profession in one of many physical activities.
+His six foot four frame complete hands like gorillas, and a beard that would put the Brawny man to shame leads one to believe his chosen profession to be one serious physical activity.
 The picnic table colored flannels he religiously wears further biases one beliefs.
 However unexpected the career choice, here is Beauford and he is tasked with developing and running the processing pipelines for his lab.
 Students,